The benefits of living overseas are many... yes it is much cheaper to live overseas and for many that is the prime motivation to do so.

 We have lived overseas for eight years, had an absolute ball and highly recommend that you put retiring overseas on your list of retirement options.

-To get the latest on overseas living I read, cover to cover, International Living Magazine...you should too.
+To get the latest on overseas living I read, cover to cover, every month...you should too.

 The entire eight years that we lived abroad in the Caribbean was an adventure from day one until we left...If you don't have an adventurous spirit...why leave the US in the first place?